x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/collaboration/public-folders/migrate-to-exchange-online.md

 ## Step 6: Lock down the public folders on the Exchange on-premises server (public folder downtime required)

 Until this point in the migration process, users have been able to access your on-premises public folders.
 The following steps will now log off users off from Exchange Server public folders and then lock the folders as the migration process completes its final synchronization.
 Users won't be able to access public folders during this time, and any messages sent to these mail-enabled public folders will be queued and remain undelivered until the public folder migration is complete.

+> [!NOTE]
+>The final sync may take substantial amount of time, depending on the changes made on the source environment, size of public folder deployment, server capacity etc. If the folder hierarchy had lots of corrupt ACLs and those were not cleaned up before starting migration, this can cause significant delay in the completion.
+It is recommended to plan for miniumum of 48 hours of downtime for the final sync to complete

 Before you run the `PublicFolderMailboxesLockedForNewConnections` command as described below, make sure that all jobs are in the **Synced** state.
 You can do this by running the `Get-PublicFolderMailboxMigrationRequest` command.
 Continue with this step only after you've verified that all jobs are in the **Synced** state.